JLSteenwyk/ClipKIT/docs/about/index.rst

 <https://github.com/TJBIII/twitch-top-eight>`_, a panel
 extension to view top viewers/streamers, and `Hue Kolorize
 <https://github.com/TJBIII/hue-kolorize>`_, a Hue light extension that matches the dominant
 color extracted from a flexible source to the Hue light color.
-In his free time, Buida enjoys rock climbing and gaming.
 Find out more infomration at his `personal website
 <http://tjbiii.com/>`_.